-- 1. Upon completion of air and water balance; the BMS technician will conduct upload from all Controllers to the Main Control Module so that entered data is backed up and reloadable in case of power failure or memory loss. - The BMS technician will check communication to all equipment and verify proper application, operation and equipment designation number.
+- Upon completion of air and water balance, the BMS technician will conduct upload from all Controllers to the Main Control Module so that entered data is backed up and reloadable in case of power failure or memory loss. - The BMS technician will check communication to all equipment and verify proper application, operation, and equipment designation number.
 BMS addresses for controllers are to match number assignment on the field and field labels; as well as "As Built" drawings. - 3.
 A graphic interface shall be amended or developed showing area served by equipment on the floor in which it is located.
 Match design of existing BAS graphics. - a.
 Use architectural CAD drawing of Tenant Alteration as a background. - b.
 Floor graphic shall have a link back to the Main Directory Graphic. - c.
 Floor graphic shall have links to a graphic for each controller on the floor.
 All Controller links are to be labeled to match equipment designation number. - d.
 Floor graphics shall have links to sequences of operations for HVAC equipment on the floor. - e.
 Use contrasting colors to better depict demarcation lines for each area served on floor by Controllers. - f.
-Graphics interface to be completed and operational prior to commissioning functional testing and Tenant move-in. - 4.
+Graphics interface to be completed and operational prior to commissioning functional testing and Tenant move-in. - g.
+Floor graphics shall include means for Operator to understand that a WSHP also conditions the specific zone; even though the WSHP is not controlled by the BMS. - 4.
 Coordinate access to BMS front end and graphics installation with the Chief Engineer. - 5.
 Add air terminal units to existing summary graphics screen with all currently listed operation parameters. - 6.
-The BMS sub-contractor shall identify, by air-terminal unit ID, the worst case zone in need of mechanical heating and the worst case zone in need of mechanical cooling, for each zone group; at BMS floor graphic pages. - 7.
 Tenant's Contractor shall exclude from program logic all program logic strings that are not actively utilized by the equipment that they reference.